 A Competition Jury is established for Ski-Archery events to act as the authority on all matters related to the event, which are not specifically designated to be under the jurisdiction of other FITA organs.
 One Competition Jury is established for both the Men's and the Women's competitions.
 The Competition Jury will make decisions about the event, competitions and related arrangements and conditions to ensure fairness and correctness.
 The Competition Jury imposes penalties for violations of rules reported by the TD(s), SAIJ(s), competition officials and Competition Jury members, and imposes penalties and disciplinary measures on its own.
-Additionally, the Competition Jury decides on time adjustments and rules on competition situations not covered by these Rules or other FITA authority publications.
+Additionally, the Competition Jury decides on time adjustments and rules on competitions.
 The Competition Jury passes on all appeals submitted to it to the Jury of Appeal.